- Why do I need to use Twitter?

 - Visit an interesting website, for example, OpenSesame.

-- On the website find the Twitter symbol.
+- On the website find and select the Twitter symbol.

 The Twitter page for that business will open immediately.
 On the right side you can view tweets to and from the business.